 A cloud ERP analysis can reveal the benefits of abandoning your legacy system.
 Unlike your on-premise system, a cloud ERP system runs on an internet-based server.
 There are different types of cloud-based ERPs:

-Running a cloud-based ERP for Wholesale Distributors can be so beneficial.
+Running a cloud-based ERP for Wholesale Distributors can be beneficial.
 One of the main advantages is that the initial cost of implementing a cloud ERP is low since the vendor buys software and hardware.

 Also, the ongoing costs of running the software are low because you do not need to handle maintenance, support, and upgrading costs.